Frequently Asked Questions

 - Talk with your SAAS counselor.
 If you are not sure who your counselor is, you can talk to any of the counselors in the LRSA office and they will be able to help you.

 - The counselor will fill out a tutor request form.

-- The tutoring coordinator will phone/email you ASAP with the name and phone number of the tutor.
+- The tutoring coordinator will email you with specific tutoring information.

 - It is important that you show up on time for the meeting.
-If you do not think that you can make it, you must contact the tutor at least 24 hours in advance.
+Students cannot cancel sessions directly with the tutor.
+If you need to cancel for any reason, contact the tutor coordinator and your academic counselor.

-- Tutors will not do assignments, so you should come to tutorial sessions having already completed or at least attempted the homework or assignments.
+- Tutors will not do assignments.
+You should come to tutorial sessions having already completed or at least attempted the homework or assignments.

 - You need to come to each meeting prepared to ask questions and ready to discuss lectures, texts, and other assignments.

-- If a tutor misses an appointment, you need to contact the Tutoring Coordinator at LRSA.
+- If a tutor misses an appointment, you need to contact the Tutoring Coordinator at SAAS.

 - To register for courses, you must first meet with your faculty advisor to receive a a course registration code.
 Once you have the course registration code, you will be able to register for classes using the BC UIS system either on or after your scheduled registration date.